Looking for Qualified Marketing Talent? Here’s What You Need to Know

 What can you do to find good marketing talent?

-Here’s what you should take into consideration if you need to add marketing talent to your team — even if some of this is not what you want to hear.
+Here are some considerations if you want to add marketing talent to your team, even if some of this is not what you want to hear.

-First, especially if you’re the business owner, you must recognize that a job is just that—a job.
 No one is going to care more about your business than you.
-Team members who are financially tied to your company’s success will also care, which is why equity compensation is a valuable tool to attract and retain experienced talent.
+If you’re the business owner, you must recognize that a job is just that—a job.
+Team members who are financially tied to the company’s success will also care, which is why equity compensation is a valuable tool to attract and retain experienced talent.

-Next, it helps to decide if you need a strategist, an executor or a blend of both.
-A strategist will assess all your marketing activity and determine the appropriate programs and campaigns and what it will take to implement them.
-An executor will take direction from a strategist and do the work to get campaigns to market.
-Unicorns who do both are hard to find.
+Next, decide if you need a strategist, an executor or a blend of both.
+A strategist will assess all your marketing activity and determine the appropriate programs, engines and campaigns, and what it will take to implement them.
+An executor will take direction from a strategist and do the work to get projects to market.
+(Unicorns who do both are hard to find.)

-Then, you have to right-size your budget expectations.
-While marketing unicorns do exist — i.e. a T-shaped or V-shaped marketer according to the industry — they are either unaware of their unique-ness or too humble to boast about their own talents.
-One of the best resources I’ve found for market value of different roles is the Salary Guide from the well-know.
-Recruiting Company Robert Half.
-Here in St. Louis, they go by the name The Creative Group.
+Right-size your budget expectations.
+While marketing unicorns do exist, they are either unaware of their unique-ness or too humble to boast about their own talents.
+One of the best resources I’ve found for market value of different roles is the Salary Guide from the well-known recruiting company Robert Half.

 ~H